PsCustomObject/PsCustomObject.github.io/_posts/2019-01-03-PowerShell-Error-Handling.md

    TypeName: System.Management.Automation.CommandNotFoundException
 ```

-The above is from the previous example with the inexistent cmdlet but it is exactly how it works with any cmdle, the *TypeName* will contain the exception type/name.
+The above is from the previous example with the inexistent cmdlet but it is exactly how it works with any cmdlet, the *TypeName* will contain the exception type/name.

 **Note:** If you are interested in knowing more [MSDN](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.errorrecord?redirectedfrom=MSDN&view=powershellsdk-1.1.0) has great documentation on the Error Record class and how to use it.

 ## Exception Handling - A Better Example

 At the beginning of the post I wrote an example to illustrate how proper exception handling is very important in any script or automation project.

 Here's the code rewritten using techniques and concept we covered in the post